-Homework will be assigned every three weeks.
-Homeworks will be assigned and submitted online.
+Homework will be given almost every other week during the classes.
+No late homework will be accepted.
 The solution to each problem should start at top of a new page with all solution steps shown in an easy to follow format.
 All units of measurement must be shown throughout the solution.
 The solution to each problem should be free of scratch marks with the final answer(s) boxed or clearly marked.
 Sloppy assignment reports will suffer a significant grade deduction even if the solution is correct.